 SeaCliff Condos and Townhouses

 SeaCliff remains the most lavish neighborhood in Huntington Beach, with this community surrounding the private golf course attached to SeaCliff Country Club.
 In addition to a full 18-hole championship golf course, this venue offers a resort-esque pool and spa — and that’s just the beginning of its myriad of amenities.
 There are a number of communities that offer condos and townhouses in this area of Huntington Beach, the most expensive of which are the townhomes in the communities of St. Augustine 1 and St. Augustine 2, followed by SeaCliff on the Greens and Surfcrest.
-In terms of affordability, the Pacific Ranch community is a good choice; Pac Ranch, meanwhile, sits just outside of the SeaCliff golf course area, next to Huntington Beach High and the SeaCliff complex, an area bustling with grocery stores, shops and restaurants.
-There are multiple subsections of SeaCliff that do not surround the course, yet still boast a good number of communities, but this post will not focus too much on these (we may cover them in another blog).
+In terms of affordability, the Pacific Ranch community is a good choice; Pac Ranch, meanwhile, sits just outside of the SeaCliff golf course area, next to Huntington Beach High and the SeaCliff complex, an area bustling with grocery stores, shops, and restaurants.
+Multiple subsections of SeaCliff do not surround the course yet still boast a good number of communities, but this post will not focus too much on these (we may cover them in another blog).
 What’s important to know is that each aforementioned community represents the most popular in the SeaCliff area, with each condo and townhome neighborhood boasting its own feel and advantages.

 SeaCliff on the Greens offers views of the golf course and sits closest to it compared to other communities.
 A good number of country club members prefer this area, as it offers the most convenient access to the grounds.
-The Augustine communities offer the largest condos and townhomes in terms of size, boasting resort-like living with attached garages and ultimately offering more of a home like feel compared to the other communities in the SeaCliff area.
+The Augustine communities offer the largest condos and townhomes in terms of size, boasting resort-like living with attached garages and ultimately offering more of a home-like feel compared to the other communities in the SeaCliff area.

-Surfcrest is one of our favorite communities in the area, because it sits just one block away from the beach, making it easy to walk to the edge of the gentle waves of the Pacific Ocean or the Huntington Beach Dog Beach.
+Surfcrest is one of our favorite communities in the area because it sits just one block away from the beach, making it easy to walk to the edge of the gentle waves of the Pacific Ocean or the Huntington Beach Dog Beach.
 The townhomes here range in size amongst a plethora of model types; some units offer full unobstructed views of the ocean and the Huntington Beach wetlands, making it a special location indeed.

 The community of Pacific Ranch remains the most affordable in terms of housing cost, with average units coming in at 2,500 square-feet and some as small as 1,000.
 To say this neighborhood has something for everyone is something of an understatement.
 What’s more, Pacific Ranch represents the largest of the aforementioned communities, as it sits on over 40-acres and offers an otherworldly feel, what with its fully-gated perimeter, lush mature trees and multiple pools.
 Indeed, affordability and flexibility makes Pacific Ranch the most popular community within the SeaCliff area.